 Here is something that you may not know about me and my family, we are a family of musicians.
 While I don’t play any “fancy” instruments, I learned to play the recorder at a young age and can actually read notes.
-In Colorado, music is encouraged in schools, but even before we moved to Colorado, I also encouraged my children to learn how to play an instrument.
-My eldest daughter once belonged to an all girl rock band (The Awkward Turtles, later renamed Toy Sugar) and would play at gigs in and around New York City.
+In Colorado, music is encouraged in schools, but even before we moved to Colorado, I encouraged my children to learn how to play an instrument.
+My eldest daughter once belonged to an all-girl rock band (The Awkward Turtles, later renamed Toy Sugar) and would play at gigs in and around New York City.
 Her first guitar, the Fender Squire, worked out great while she learned to play, but then the bassist left the group and she wanted to become the next bassist.
 As the bassist in her group, I purchased her first bass guitar, a bright red Fender Jaguar Bass guitar, which she just loved and still cherishes to this day.

-In Junior High School my eldest son Kyle enrolled in Band and learned to play the trombone, while the younger, Mikael, learned to play the keyboard.
+In junior high school, my eldest son, Kyle, enrolled in band and learned to play the trombone, while the younger, Mikael, learned to play the keyboard.
 At the age of 5, I enrolled Madison in piano classes and purchased our very first piano.
-My son Kyle has now shown an interest in learning to play the guitar, and having had such a great relationship with Fender, due to my daughters’ experience, we bought him the Fender Stratocaster as his very first guitar and enrolled him in Fender Play.
+My son Kyle has now shown an interest in learning to play the guitar, and having had such a great relationship with Fender, due to my daughter’s experience, we bought him the Fender Stratocaster as his very first guitar and enrolled him in Fender Play.

 Here’s something you may not know about Kyle.
 Kyle was diagnosed with ADHD when he was only 5 years old.
 While his concentration may be all over the place, when it comes to music, he stays focused and is so intent on learning that you wouldn’t think he was the same child.
-Fender Play makes learning to play the guitar very easy with their “Hear It, Learn It, Play It” approach and breaks the guitar song lessons into easy-to-learn, bite-size nuggets that keeps him both inspired and motivated.
-Best of all it was easy to sign up and I can cancel at any time if he decides this is not what he wants to do, but so far he’s loving it!
+Fender Play makes learning to play the guitar very easy with their “Hear It, Learn It, Play It” approach and breaks the guitar song lessons into easy-to-learn, bite-size nuggets that keep him both inspired and motivated.
+Best of all, it was easy to sign up, and I can cancel at any time if he decides this is not what he wants to do, but so far he’s loving it!

 So what benefits are there for your child learning to play the guitar?
 Here are just 5!